Chikugo-Ōishi Station

+Chikugo-Ōishi Station (筑後大石駅, Chikugo-Ōishi-eki) is a passenger railway station located in the city of Ukiha, Fukuoka Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

-The station is served by the Kyudai Main Line and is located 33.0 km from the starting point of the line at Kurume.
+The station is served by the Kyūdai Main Line and is located 33.0 km from the starting point of the line at Kurume.
 Only local trains on the line stop at the station.

 Layout

 The station consists of a side platform serving a single track at grade with a siding.
 A wooden building has been set up by the local municipal authorities as a waiting room and a bike shed is provided outside.
 The station is unstaffed but some types of tickets are available from a kan'i itaku agent from a shop near the station.

-Adjacent stations

 History

-Japanese Government Railways (JGR) had the Kyudai Main Line on 24 December 1928 with a track between Kurume and Chikugo-Yoshii.
+Japanese Government Railways (JGR) had the Kyūdai Main Line on 24 December 1928 with a track between Kurume and Chikugo-Yoshii.
 In the second phase of expansion, the track was extended east, with Chikugo-Ōishi opening as the new eastern terminus on 11 July 1931.
 It became a through-station on 12 March 1932 when the track was extended to Yoake.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.